walmartlabs/grunt-release-component/README.md

 https://github.com/components/thorax

-## Usage
+## Config

-The copy command will copy the generated files into the component repo.
+The copy command will copy any generated files into the component repo.

     grunt.initConfig({
       'release-component': {